pingcap/community/README.md

 TiDB has the following types of groups that are officially supported:

+* **[Technical Oversight Committee (TOC)](toc/README.md)** serves as the main bridge and channel for coordinating and information sharing across companies and organizations.
+It is the coordination center for solving problems in terms of resource mobilization, technical research and development direction in the current community and cooperative projects.

-* **Special Interest Groups (SIGs)** are persistent open groups that focus on a module of TiDB.
-SIGs must have open and transparent proceedings.
-The purpose of a SIG is to own and develop a module of TiDB.
+* **[Teams](teams/README.md)** are persistent open groups that focus on a part of the TiDB projects.
+A team has its reviewer, committer and maintainer, and owns one or more repositories.
+Team level decision making comes from its maintainers.

-  See [`special-interest-groups`](./special-interest-groups/README.md) for details and active SIGs.

-* **Working Groups (WGs)** are temporary groups that are formed to address issues that cross SIG boundaries.
-Working groups do not own any code or other long term artifacts.
-Working groups can report back and act through involved SIGs.

-  See [`working-groups`](./working-groups/README.md) for details and active WGs.

 ### How to contribute